Southern Dalmatia: bike & boat with San Snova

 Extra costs which are not included in the tour price

-Flat rate for drinking water on board and on the bike tours (payable on site to the captain): 25 euros per adult or 15 euros per child up to and including 16 years.
+Flat rate for local taxes and drinking water on board and on the bike tours (payable locally to the captain): 60 euros per adult or 30 euros per child up to and including 16 years.

-Drinks on board, meals and drinks ashore, entrance fees to attractions, tips for crew and guide
+Drinks on board, meals and drinks ashore, entrance fees to places of interest, tips for crew and tour guide.

 7 days hotline services